-Potential impacts to aesthetics and visual quality because of the setting up and operation of the transmission line (132 KV DC Dumka - Deoghar transmission line) may arise primarily due to disruption and degradation of views in the surrounding landscape.
+Potential impacts to aesthetics and visual quality because of the setting up and operation of the transmission lines (132 KV DC Amarapara- Godda, 132 KV DC Amarapara- Pakur and 132 KV DC Amarapara- Dumka) may arise primarily due to disruption and degradation of views in the surrounding landscape.
 Visual impacts from transmission lines are highly variable and depends on several factors like location of the project, lines of sight, scenic vistas and most importantly the perception of the people.
 Degradation of views from transmission lines may result from cutting of trees and vegetation clearance from setting up of physical infrastructure (transmission towers).
 With the study area, not being recognized as a place of natural scenic beauty or a touristic destination, these factors are unlikely to lead to any significant adverse visual and aesthetic impacts in the area and it can be rated as negligible.